Miscellaneous Calculators

 1 foot = 0.3048 meters

-To convert a particular measurement to feet, you can multiply that measurement by 0.3048.
+To find the metric equivalent of a measurement in feet, simply multiply that number by 0.3048.

 Inches to Meters Conversion